 Step 4: Under the Backups section, click “Back Up Now” to create a backup of your locked iPad.

 Important Note: This method only works if the computer is already trusted by your iPad.
 If this is the first time connecting your locked iPad to that computer, you’ll be prompted to enter the passcode to establish trust, which you obviously can’t do if you’re locked out.
+In such cases, you may need to skip to direct reset methods.
+Always prioritize backups when possible, as they allow you to restore your data after the factory reset.

-Methods to Restore iPad to Factory Settings When Locked
+Methods to Restore iPad to Factory Settings When Locked Out

 Now let’s explore the various methods to factory reset your locked iPad.
 We’ll start with the most reliable options and work our way to alternative solutions.
+These steps are designed to address common queries like how to restore iPad to factory settings and hard reset iPad without password.

 Using iMyFone LockWiper for Locked iPad Reset